How to Make a Will in South Dakota

 8. Store your will safely.

-What Happens If I Don't Have a Will in South Dakota?
+What Happens If I Die Without a Will in South Dakota?

 In South Dakota, if you die without a will, your property will be distributed according to state "intestacy" laws.
 South Dakota's intestacy law gives your property to your closest relatives, beginning with your spouse and children.
 If you have neither a spouse nor children, your grandchildren or parents will get your property.
-This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, cousins, nieces and nephews.
+This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, cousins, nieces, and nephews.
 If the court exhausts this list to find that you have no living relatives by blood or marriage, the state will take your property.
 (S.D.
-Codified Laws §§ 29A-2-102; 29A-2-103 (2024).)
+Codified Laws §§ 29A-2-102; 29A-2-103, 29A-2-105 (2025).)

-Do I Need a Lawyer to Make a Will in South Dakota?
+Can I Make My Own Will in South Dakota?

 To make a will in South Dakota, you must be: